V1EngineeringInc/V1EngineeringInc-Docs/docs/electronics/skrpro.md

 ![!SKR Bundle](https://www.v1engineering.com/wp-content/uploads/2020/07/srkbundle.jpg){: width="400"}

+!!! note
+    Do not use a SKR Pro based machine with the microSD card in the SKR Pro board.
+This seems to cause random performance issues.

 ## 2209 Drivers

 The Trinamic 2209 V1.2 drivers offer UART communication for dynamic control, 2A RMS with a 2.8A